emrahsariboz/Machine-learning-portfolio/README.md

 ## Support Vector Machines

 The goal of the SVM is to find the best line that classifies the data points.

+SVM has three cases.
+The first case is when two classes can be separable with an optimal hyperplane.
+Pretty boring.
+.
+.
+The second case is when we relax our model and accept some misclassified instances.
+This is also known as smooth SVM.
+Meh. .
+.
+The third case is when there is absolutely no way to find an optimal hyper line.
+In this case, we use kernel tricks to expand the two-dimension into third (Z).
+When we transform data points to the third dimension, we can find a line to separate them.
+(Mad respect).
+Actually, with Radial kernel, even transformation into an infinite dimension possible, but let's not talk about it.